On view April 20–May 23, 2023

 Inspired by scientist Kristan Birkeland’s early 20th century experiments to reproduce the aurora in laboratory conditions, Gadonneix imagines the laboratory as a world theater in this series.
-Initiated in 2014 with a residency at the Centre National d’Études Spatiales (CNES), the artist travelled to different research centers, including NASA to study the phenomena.
+Initiated in 2014 with a residency at the Centre National d’Études Spatiales (CNES), the artist traveled to different research centers, including NASA to study different phenomena.

 Gadonneix’s work explores the relationship between observed reality and simulation, and the artificial reproduction of phenomena that are simultaneously scientific and enigmatic in nature.

-Join us at the FIAF Gallery on Thursday, April 20 for the exhibition’s opening and a chance to meet Marina Gadonneix.
+Join us at the FIAF Gallery on Thursday, April 20 from 6-8pm for the exhibition’s opening and a chance to meet Marina Gadonneix.

 Marina Gadonneix is a French artist who graduated in 2002 from the National School of Photography in Arles.
 In 2020, she was awarded the prestigious Prix Niépce Gens d’images, the first professional photography prize created in France and awarded annually since 1955.